michaelmosmann/silk/userguide/binds.md

 other bound instance's actual value.
 To determine the current instance a `Name` is derived from the current control value using a `Naming` strategy.

-The example uses the enum `ValidationStrength` as _controlling_ instance.
+The example uses the enum `ValidationStrength` as _controlling_ instance (but it could be any `Instance` used, there is just a simpler short-cut for enums).
 With the `on`-method it is described what implementation is associated with a specific value.
 Through the `onOther` method a default can be given that is used for e.g. `null` values or in case no bind has been made for the current actual value.

 {% highlight java %}
 protected void declare() {